galexandrade/herodev-io/content/blog/2020-the-year-of-10x-growth.md

 ![Dinosaurs in drumheller](/assets/dinosaur-drumheller.png "2020 seems bigger but we are stronger")

+This is not going to be a technical blog post, but instead, I thoght 2020 deserves a special place here in the blog.

+What a year!

+For those not aware (maybe living on another planet or reading this 20 years later), this year the humanity was hit hard by a global pandemic caused by the CORONA virus.
+Since the pandemic has been declared more than 1.79 million people died worldwide at the moment I am writing this (Dec 29th, 2020).

+As a result, everyone got scared (no one wants to die) and hard were the measures to hold the virus spread:

+* We started using masks
+* No more hugs and high-fives
+* Schools closed so, kids had to stay at home
+* Working from home was the new norm now
+* Restaurants had to reinvent themselves to keep serving
+* A lot of people lost their jobs and had to rely on support programs
+* And much more...

+Undoubtedly it was the hardest year ever but, this reminds me of this iconic quote:

+> We choose to go to the moon in this decade and do the other things, not because they are easy, but because they are hard.
+>
+> \
+>
+>
+> ― John F. Kennedy

 WHY:

 To leave a record of how 2020 was and how it was possible to grow in a year full of uncertainties.